This adventure was originally posted to the pre-magazine Freelance Traveller website in 2002 and reprinted in the October 2015 issue.

-The adventurers must have their own ship with a cargo space of at least 3 tons, and vacc suits for all adventurers plus three.
-If the vacc suits prove to be a major problem then let the players find extra vacc suits in the local starport repair shop.
-The adventure team must have at least one person with engineering skill, preferably two, and at least one with mechanical skill.
+The adventurers must have their own ship with a cargo space of at least 3 tons, and vacc suits for all of the PCs plus three.
+If the vacc suits prove to be a major problem, let the players find extra vacc suits in the local starport repair shop.
+The PC team must have at least one person with engineering skill, preferably two, and at least one with mechanical skill.

-The adventurers have the only ship presently in-system.
-While technically backward the world is sufficiently advanced to have astronomical interests.
-Recently a large new comet has been detected, and calculations have just shown that it will collide with the planet in less than two days.
+The PCs have the only ship presently in-system.
+While technologically limited, the world is sufficiently advanced to have astronomical interests.
+Recently, a large new comet has been detected, and calculations have just shown that it will collide with the planet in a matter of days.
 The planet’s government will send a pair of generals and a squad of troops by helicopter to request the ship’s captain to come with them to a nearby military base where he will meet the supreme leader.
 This leader will inform the captain of the situation his planet faces, and will (firmly) ask him to take on board several nuclear weapons and a nuclear weapons team and to deliver them to the comet, where they hope to to break it up.
-Should the captain or the other adventurers prove less than altruistic the government will offer the following as incentives: land holdings planetside, 1 million credits, large business-oriented interest-free loans, and lifetime tax- and duty-free status, for each adventurer.
+Should the captain or the other PCs prove less than altruistic the government will offer the following as incentives: land holdings planetside, 1 million credits, large business-oriented interest-free loans, and lifetime tax- and duty-free status, for each PC.
 This is the “Planetary Hero” monetary award, and has been awarded by this planet only a few dozen times in its history.

 The nukes are primitive and bulky, and will require manual detonation.
 Any member of the weapons team will volunteer as necessary to make the devices work.

-All payment agreements will be with the government chief executive, and will be verbal.
-Any payments made will be on mission accomplishment, not before.
+All payment agreements will be verbal, with the government chief executive.
+Any payments made will be on mission success, not before.

 The general population will not be notified of the impending catastrophe.

 Beginning the Mission